maddie240803/2DTop_Down_Shooter_Unity/README.md

  2.2Enemy AI & Progression:
      State Machine AI:Enemies wander randomly and switch to a "Chase" state when the player enters their detection radius.
-     Wave System:** A structured progression system with 4 waves of increasing difficulty, culminating in a Win state.
+     Wave System:A structured progression system with 4 waves of increasing difficulty, culminating in a Win state.
-     Visual Feedback:** Added enemy movement animations and particle effects for death and bullet impacts.
+     Visual Feedback:Added enemy movement animations and particle effects for death and bullet impacts.

  2.3Loot & Economy:
      Loot Drops: Defeated enemies have a chance to drop random items, including Power-ups and Healing Potions.